Skip to main content

 Best way to use it

-If your TV or streaming replay is slightly out of sync, pause Replay Mode and use the 30-second buttons until the on-screen action matches your Home Assistant entities again.
+If your TV or streaming replay is slightly out of sync, pause Replay Mode and use the playbar or 30-second buttons until the on-screen action matches your Home Assistant entities again.
 A practical reference point is the session clock, track status, or the latest Race Control message.

 info